aaronsnyder/hero-duty/README.md

 You must be logged in as admin to re-generate the schedule for the current month or to manually generate the schedule for next month.
 Neither of these actions are required for normal operation.

+A preferred shift order was defined in config/settings.yml.
+This shift order is used to generate shifts from the beginning of each month.

 ##### Additional Settings
 -----
-Additional settings are available to alter application behavior.
+Additional settings are available in config/settings.yml to alter application behavior.

 If shifts should automatically be rescheduled when an employee indicates that they're unavailable: